prometheus-net/prometheus-net/README.md

 The library provides some metrics for ASP.NET Core applications:

-* Total number of 'in-flight' (i.e. currently executing) requests.
+* Total number of 'in-flight' (currently executing) requests.
 * Total number of HTTP requests.
 * Duration of HTTP requests.

-These metrics include labels for status code, HTTP method, ASP.NET Controller and ASP.NET Action.
+These metrics include labels for status code, HTTP method, ASP.NET Core Controller and ASP.NET Core Action.

 You can register all of the metrics using the default labels and names as follows: